dominictristram/dominictristram.github.io/_posts/2018-03-21-facebook-data-harvesting.md

 a lot of other stuff that even though it doesn't, many people would probably still be upset about (and which they actually agreed to at some point).

-I've worked on applications that use the Internet and data analysis of data gathered from Internet use and social media for over 25 years, in the private sector, the public sector and just for fun.
+I've worked on applications that use the Internet and analysis of data gathered from Internet use and social media for over 25 years, in the private sector, the public sector and just for fun.
 It has always been about capturing user data, to a greater or lesser extent.
 Don't think this will go away or change, and don't think it's all necessarily bad.
 Just be aware of it.